JaromirCharles/PMS/documentation/documentation.md

 For Agile development we tried to integrate Continuous Delivery practices which we already described in the chapter *Application Architecture & Design*.
 So we created an environment where building, testing and releasing software happens rapidly and frequently to constantly delivering high-quality software.

 As a team of 2 developers, we utilized `GitHub` to manage the changes made to the source code as well as for collaboration.
 For communication we used ``Slack`` (chatting,  sharing content) and ``Discord`` (talking and sharing knowledge).
-With the continuous integration platform Travis CI we ensured that all new code is automatically and consistently tested for errors.

 To keep track of what needs to be done within the project, we used GitHub project boards so that the team has an overview of what needs to be done, what is currently in progress, what needs to be reviewed and what has already been done.